paritytech/txwrapper-core/packages/txwrapper-examples/statemint/README.md

 ## Make your Test Asset Sufficient

-8) In order to use your asset to pay for tx fees it must have a status of `sufficient`.
+8) In order to use your asset to pay for tx fees it must have a status of `sufficient`(see `https://wiki.polkadot.network/docs/build-integrate-assets#assets-basics` for more details).
 With your test asset created, select the `Developer` menu and select `Sudo`.
 Under the section labeled `Submit the following change` select `sudo` and in the dropdown menu next to this label select `sudo(call)`.
 In the section labeled `call: Call` select `assets` and in the dropdown menu next to this select `forceAssetStatus(id, owner, issuer, admin, freezer, minBalance, isSufficient, isFrozen)`.
 In the field labeled `id` enter the id you provided for your test asset.
 For all account related fields ensure that `Alice` is the account selected.
 Set `minBalance` to 10000, change `isSuffcient` from `No` to `Yes` and then click `Submit sudo` at the bottom right corner.
 Once the transaction appears click `Sign and Submit` to submit the transaction to the node.

 Note for this step: If an `orange` icon appears in the top right after submitting the transaction that shows `error badOrigin`, refresh and resubmit the transaction until it succeeds.